-If you need money fast and for a short period of time, a year or less, borrowing from your 401k can be a good solution.
-You’ll have the money quickly sometimes within a few days and the process is convenient.
-Some plans allow you to do everything on-line.
+If you need money fast and for a short period, a year or less, borrowing from your 401k can be a good solution.
+You’ll have the money quickly sometimes within a few days, and the process is convenient.
+Some plans allow you to do everything online.

-The cost will be low ,you usually just pay a small originiation or administration fee.
-You won’t have to go through a bank so you avoid all the paper work and credit checks.
+The cost will be low, you usually just pay a small origination or administration fee.
+You won’t have to go through a bank, so you avoid all the paperwork and credit checks.
 Borrowing from your 401k has no impact on your credit.

-Borrowing from your 401k for a home purchase whether it’s a home to live in or a rental property, can be a good investments.
-Especially if you can use the money for a bigger down payment because that reduces the amount of long-term interest you will pay on your mortgage and can help you avoid PMI.
+Borrowing from your 401k for a home purchase whether it’s a home to live in or a rental property, can be a good investment.
+Primarily if you can use the money for a bigger down payment because that reduces the amount of long-term interest you will pay on your mortgage and can help you avoid PMI.

-It’s a similarly good option if your credit score is too low to get a good interest rate on a loan.
+It’s a similarly good option if your credit score is too low to get a reasonable interest rate on loan.

 Refinancing credit card debt is another good reason to borrow against your 401K because you’re paying yourself back at a much lower interest rate than you’re paying to a credit card company.